-TWC is a group of volunteer women working on behalf of mothers and their children as they move out of homelessness into transitional housing.
-With loving compassion, TWC graces their new home with the necessities to begin afresh.
+TWC is a group of volunteer women working on behalf of Veterans and families as they move out of homelessness into transitional housing.
+With loving compassion, TWC graces their homes with the necessities to begin afresh.
 Providing new and like-new items, an environment of comfort, warmth, and dignity welcomes these families as they enter a place they can finally call home.

 Where would we be without all of our terrific volunteers?
 So many thanks to those of you who donate so generously, who share information with your friends about how they can give to TWC and how they can join and just what donations we accept, who are constantly thinking up great ideas to make our collective lives easier and who continue to hold a special place in your hearts for those less fortunate.
 As difficult as it can be at times, we remind ourselves often that we are not in this for any other reason than to help those in need.

 And so...we would like to invite all our volunteers to a pizza party at Roccos on Wednesday, June 5th at 7 PM as a thank you for all you do.
 We will provide pizza and salads and a few of us will bring a bottle of wine as the corkage fee is $10, so we think it would cost less to do it that way.
 Please let us know as soon as you can if you can make it via an email (firstname.lastname@example.org or email@example.com) or by phone 310.455.3850 or 310.455.1929.

 And there are others to thank...there have been some angels in our little charity whose good deeds would go unsung unless we let you know about them.

 Firstly, we would like to thank June Mayne who passed away not too long ago and was a special friend and client of Karen's for over 20 years.
 June worked as a child development specialist at Cedars Sinai before retiring in the late 80s.
 Because of her fundamental interest in child development, she believed strongly in the importance of the work of TWC and gave generously to our cause.
 We will miss her support and encouragement.
 She was a lovely woman.